-Further Appointments - when will you come back to see the doctor?
+Further appointments - when will you back to see the doctor?

 You will be seen in outpatient clinic approximately six weeks after your surgery.
 This appointment will be made and given to you before you are discharged from hospital.
-After this initial appointment the frequency of your follow-up appointments will vary.

-Physiotherapy Appointments - how often will I have to attend?
+Physiotherapy appointments - how often will I have to attend?